Greetings from Dr John Ledger and Gauteng Solar Solutions!

 RC, Garsfontein, PRETORIA

-We sell and instal the South African designed, patented and manufactured On-Sun solar water heater in 100, 150 and 300 litre models.
+We market and instal the South African designed, patented and manufactured On-Sun solar water heater in 100, 150 and 300 litre models.
 Our standard model is the 150 litre system.

 Summary of current prices